At a Glance

 Modern Metz: Festivals and Culture

-Metz is not just about its past; it's a vibrant modern city.
+Metz isn’t just about its past; it’s a vibrant, modern city.
 It has a busy calendar of events and festivals that celebrate its culture.
-The Mirabelle Plum Festival was just finishing up on our day of arrival.
-It is a major event, celebrating the iconic local fruit with parades, markets, and concerts.
+The Mirabelle Plum Festival in August is a major event, celebrating the iconic local fruit with parades, markets, and concerts.
 During the summer, the city also hosts Constellations de Metz, an international festival that features impressive light shows and digital art installations that illuminate the city’s architectural heritage at night.

 Day Trip to Luxembourg